hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/125_first_public_lecture_in_the_east_%28colombo%29.md

 procession, and so on — these are the eternal principles founded upon the universal laws in nature.
-The other set comprises the minor laws which guided the working of our everyday life They belong more properly to the Purânas, to the Smritis, and not to the Shrutis.
+The other set comprises the minor laws which guided the working of our everyday life They belong more properly to the Purānas, to the Smritis, and not to the Shrutis.
 These have nothing to do with the other principles.
 Even in our own nation these minor laws have been changing all the time.
 Customs of one age, of one Yuga, have not been the customs of another, and as Yuga comes after